 A private rental means that you have private use of a whole apartment or house.
 You will sign a tenancy agreement (also called a lease), which is a contract between you and your landlord or estate agent.
 The lease states the rent and bond amount, how often the rent is to be paid, the length and type of tenancy, and other conditions and rules.
-View our Signing the lease page.
+View our Before signing the lease page.

 A share house is when you share a private rental with friends or housemates.
 All tenants are listed on the lease and pay their own share of rent and bond.

-Sub-letting occurs when a tenant rents out a room in the property to another person who is not on the lease.
-If someone offers to rent you a room in a sub-letting arrangement, you should ask them to show that they have written permission from their landlord, before you agree to move in and pay them any money.
+Sub-letting is when a tenant rents out a room in the home they are living in to another person who is not on the lease.
+If someone offers you a room to rent in a sub-letting arrangement, you should ask them to show you that they have written permission from their landlord, before you agree to move in and pay them any money.
 If a tenant sublets without the landlord's written permission, the landlord can end the tenant's lease and your lease agreement with the tenant.